 Join us on a ranger-led tour and learn about the cultural history of Keys Ranch.
 Topics may include Native American history, mining, ranching, homesteading, the Keys family, and the site’s transition into a protected historical site.

-Visiting the Ranch Listed as a National Historic Register Site, the property is located in a remote, rocky canyon in Joshua Tree National Park.
+The property is located in a remote, rocky canyon in Joshua Tree National Park.
 To preserve its historic character, admission to the ranch is restricted to guided walking tours.
 The tours are a half-mile in length and last 90 minutes.
-Group size is limited to 25 people.
+Group size is limited.

-Safety & Comfort Sturdy walking shoes, drinking water, sunscreen, and a hat will add to your comfort.
-It is wise to bring a coat with you; the walk can get chilly when the wind blows.
+Sturdy walking shoes, drinking water, sunscreen, and a hat will add to your comfort.
+Dress in layers to be prepared for changing weather conditions.

 Smoking and eating are not allowed during the tour.
 Camcorders and cameras are permitted but camera tripods are not.
 (You may inquire about special tours for photographers and other artists.)